aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   Added new class SP_Call.cs file in the Repository and added the code to link the class and the interface.

   I added new interface and class of name IUnitOfWork and UnitOfWork and added the given code in the file.
+  Added new MVC Controller under the Areas/Admin/Controllers and modified it with the given code in the instructions .